deckhouse/sds-local-volume/docs/FAQ.md

 kubectl get node %node-name% --show-labels
 ```

-If the labels from `nodeSelector` are not present on the node, ensure that this node does not own any `LvmVolumeGroup` resources used by `LocalStorageClass` resources.
+If the labels from `nodeSelector` are not present on the node, ensure that this node does not own any `LVMVolumeGroup` resources used by `LocalStorageClass` resources.
 More details about this check can be found [here](#how-to-check-if-there-are-dependent-resources-lvmvolumegroup-on-the-node).

-> Please note that on the `LvmVolumeGroup` and `LocalStorageClass` resources, which prevent the node from being taken out of the module's control, the label `storage.deckhouse.io/sds-local-volume-candidate-for-eviction` will be displayed.
+> Please note that on the `LVMVolumeGroup` and `LocalStorageClass` resources, which prevent the node from being taken out of the module's control, the label `storage.deckhouse.io/sds-local-volume-candidate-for-eviction` will be displayed.
 On the node itself, the label `storage.deckhouse.io/sds-local-volume-need-manual-eviction` will be present.

-## How to check if there are dependent resources `LvmVolumeGroup` on the node?
+## How to check if there are dependent resources `LVMVolumeGroup` on the node?
 To check for such resources, follow these steps:
 1. Display the existing `LocalStorageClass` resources